pygame/pygame/docs/reST/tut/newbieguide.rst

 Colorkey vs. Alpha.
 -------------------

 There's a lot of confusion around these two techniques, and much of it comes from the terminology used.

 'Colorkey blitting' involves telling pygame that all pixels of a certain color in a certain image are transparent instead of whatever color they happen to be.
 These transparent pixels are not blitted when the rest of the image is blitted, and so don't obscure the background.
 This is how we make sprites that aren't rectangular in shape.
-Simply call ``surface.set_colorkey(color)``, where color is an RGB tuple -- say (0,0,0).
+Simply call :meth:`.Surface.set_colorkey()`, and pass in an RGB tuple -- say (0,0,0).
 This would make every pixel in the source image transparent instead of black.

 'Alpha' is different, and it comes in two flavors.
 'Image alpha' applies to the whole image, and is probably what you want.
 Properly known as 'translucency',